koenrane/KR-new-site/content/About me.md

 tags:
   - personal
 ---
 Hi!
 I'm `TurnTrout`, but the United States government insists on calling me "Alexander Matt Turner."
-I like AUP writing about lots of stuff and learning about lots of stuff.
+I like writing about lots of stuff and learning about lots of stuff.
 For more about my professional life, check out [my research](/research). ^first-para

 ![](https://assets.turntrout.com/static/images/posts/about-me.avif)